orbitalquark/textadept/docs/api.md

 Emitted when resuming Textadept from a suspended state.
 This event is only emitted by the terminal version.

+<a id="events.RUN_OUTPUT"></a>
+#### `events.RUN_OUTPUT`

+Emitted when executing a language's or project's run shell command.
+By default, output is printed to the output buffer.
+In order to override this behavior, connect to the event with an index of `1` and return `true`.
+Arguments:

+  - *output*: A line of string output from the command.

 <a id="events.SAVE_POINT_LEFT"></a>
 #### `events.SAVE_POINT_LEFT`